Istria, Croatia: What to See, Do & How to Get There

 Most tourists traveling to Istria are predisposed to visit coastal towns like Umag, Porec, Rovinj or Pula refereed as a ‘blue area‘ , forgetting the fact that this region offers a surprising diversity of natural and historical resources specially in the part, sometimes called ‘green area‘.

-The nature has rewarded this region with a 430 km coastline and an interior of green hills and fertile plains, attributing this zone a name of 'New Tuscany'.
-Find out more info on map of peninsula showing major and minor roads as well as towns and villages.
+The nature has rewarded this region with a 430 km coastline and an interior of green hills and fertile plains, attributing this zone a name of ‘New Tuscany’.
+Find out more info on map of the peninsula showing major and minor roads as well as towns and villages.

 In July and August peninsula is mainly visited by Italian and German tourists, but if you decide on lower season like June and September, you will have more time to enjoy the Roman ruins ( Pula , Porec), old Venetian fishermen ports (Rovinj), beaches, vineyards and ever green hill towns of this fascinating regions.